 Who we are: A Friendship of Christian Believers Engaged in Education

-ACS was founded by a group of Principals of Christian Schools who strongly desired to be loosely coupled together as peers engaged in similar roles.
+The Associated Christian Schools of Australia (ACS) was founded by a group of Principals of Christian Schools who strongly desired to be loosely coupled together as peers engaged in similar roles.
 We wanted to meet together to talk and share, but without any sense of control froma central body, or any requirement for all members to think in the same way about various issues –not only educational issues, but issues of faith as well.
 We also wanted to create opportunities for our staff and Boards to be able to do the same.
 In fact, our independence and essential differences are what makes this association of Christian Schools unique.
 We choose to celebrate our differences, but demonstrate our unity in Christ.
 Some of our schools are connected with stand-alone churches, others with traditional denominations, others are completely independent.
 The core essential of our requirement for membership is that a member school be committed to the Christian Gospel as expressed in the Bible and in the heritage of Christian churches through the centuries.
 We recognise and welcome the fact that there will be different expressions of faith, but all of them centred on the Lordship of Jesus Christ.
 We see ourselves as a Kingdom Community bound together by our faith in Jesus Christ for the purpose of improving education.
 Whose education?
 Well, without trying to sound arrogant, we sincerely hope that through the influence of trusting relationships, we might influence schools and systems beyond our immediate membership.
-It is our hope that schools across Australia, and even in other parts of the world will be improved as we share and learn together.
+It is the hope of the Associated Christian Schools of Australia, that schools across Australia, and even in other parts of the world will be improved as we share and learn together.
 We humbly hope to do this through: • sharing knowledge about how schools work best; • supporting all schools, not just our own members but all schools with whom we come in contact; • serving each other in our membership body according to need.

 What do we Believe?
 We promote and engage in Christian thinking, believing that such thinking will produce a better world.